• Skip to main content

 Transportation injuries

 These include accidents involving vehicles, whether within the workplace or in a work-related travel context.
-Common instances include vehicle collisions, being struck by moving vehicles, or accidents while operating heavy machinery like forklifts.
+Common instances include collisions in work vehicles, being struck by moving vehicles, or accidents while operating heavy machinery like forklifts.
 Resulting injuries often include whiplash, internal bleeding, traumatic brain injuries, and spinal cord injuries.

 Commonly resulting from activities such as lifting, pushing, pulling, or carrying heavy objects, overexertion can lead to strains, sprains, and muscle tears.
 These injuries frequently occur in industries that require manual labor.